 Dominic Seldis is a double bass player, television personality, conductor and corporate speaker.

-Dominic became a jury member of ‘Maestro’ but this time in The Netherlands made by Tuvalu media and Avrotros in 2012.
-The 4th season finished in December 2017 to enormous viewing figures.
+Dominic became a jury member of ‘Maestro’ but this time in The Netherlands made by Tuvalu media and AvroTros in 2012.
+The 7th season has just finished and has been viewed by over 2 million music lovers every week.

-He has also presented various other TV shows in Holland including ‘het Orkest van Nederland’ and the award winning ‘de Nieuwe Stradivarius’ and now appears regularly on Dutch television.
+He has also presented various other TV shows in Holland including ‘Het Orkest van Nederland’ and the award winning ‘De Nieuwe Stradivarius’,was a contestant on ‘Make Up Your Mind’ and ‘Race Across The World’, and now appears regularly on Dutch television.
+Since 2017 he is hosting the annual ‘ Avond van de Filmmuziek’ in Ziggo Dome.
 He also has a busy career as a conductor and corporate speaker.

 Dominic is the proud ambassador for an amazing organisation called ‘Muziek aan bed’.
 These extraordinary ladies play for sick and dying children in hospitals around Holland as well as for the elderly in their nursing homes.
 Please visit their web site and support generously.